Optimal recruitment process: from search to hiring

 Phase 2: Attract and select the best candidates

-The talent war requires paying as much attention to offer attractiveness as to the rigor of the selection process.
+The war for talent requires both careful attention to the attractiveness of the offer and rigor in the selection process.

-A well-written offer is a lever for employer branding in its own right.
+A well-written job posting is a employer branding lever in its own right.
 Best practices include:

-- A clear job title that is searchable on search engines (e.g., "Full Stack Developer React/Node.js – Permanent Contract Paris")
+- A clear, searchable job title on search engines (e.g., "Full Stack React/Node.js Developer – Permanent Contract Paris")

-- An engaging opening that highlights company culture and differentiating benefits
+- An engaging introduction that highlights company culture and differentiating advantages

 - Clear structure: bullet points, short paragraphs, information hierarchy

-- Explicit mention of the recruitment process: number of interviews, timelines, contacts
+- Explicit mention of the selection process: number of interviews, timelines, contacts

-According to a 2024 LinkedIn study, offers describing the selection process receive a 25% higher application rate.
+According to a LinkedIn 2024 study, job postings describing the selection process receive a 25% higher application rate.

 To avoid bias and ensure fairness, the pre-selection process must be formalized:

-- CV screening based on objective criteria: education, experience, key skills
+- CV screening on objective criteria grid: education, experience, key skills

-- 15 to 20-minute phone or video interview to validate motivation, availability, and salary expectations
+- Telephone or video interview lasting 15 to 20 minutes to validate motivation, availability and salary expectations

-- Competency tests: case studies, technical tests, simulations
+- Skills tests: case studies, technical tests, situational exercises

 - Structured in-person interview with the manager and an HR representative